-This fictitious conversation is based in the city of Hopolabad.
-The city of Hopolabad is a business hub of the country and has thriving businesses in the manufacturing and service sectors.
-Mipolabad is a mining hub situated to the west of Hopolabad and Buradabad is a recycling hub which is located to its east.
-The city is surrounded on the northern and southern sides by agricultural farmland.
-Hopolabad has a domestic product of INR 72,000 crores annually and has a PPP of INR 7,20,000 (high income population).
-It has a population of 1 million people (big metropolis).
+This fictitious conversation is based in the city of Buradabad.
+The city of Buradabad is a hub of informal recycling of different products emanating from waste that is generated in the city of Hopolabad.
+Buradabad is located to the east of Hopolabad.
+It is dotted with formal recycling industries as well as informal (kabadis in local parlance) shops that extract material from waste.
+The eastern most corner of the city has a landfill where waste is dumped which cannot be recycled.
+Hopolabad, which is neighbouring Buradabad to its west, has thriving businesses in the manufacturing and service sectors.
+Mipolabad is a mining hub situated to the west of Hopolabad has a domestic product of Rs 72,000crore annually and has a PPP of Rs 7,20,000 (high income population).
+It has a population of 10lakh people (big metropolis).
 The city is dotted with apartment complexes, malls and office buildings in the eastern and central areas.
 The western part of the city is a manufacturing hub for electronic items and vehicles.